-\begin{thm}[Delorme~\cite{delorme}, Shawe-Taylor~\cite{shaweTaylor}] A graph \( G \) is distance-biregular with covering radii 4, 3 if and only if it is the incidence graph of a quasi-symmetric design where any two blocks are either disjoint, or they intersect in \( s \) common points. \end{thm}
+\begin{theorem}[Delorme~\cite{delorme}, Shawe-Taylor~\cite{shaweTaylor}] A graph \( G \) is distance-biregular with covering radii 4, 3 if and only if it is the incidence graph of a quasi-symmetric design where any two blocks are either disjoint, or they intersect in \( s \) common points. \end{theorem}

 Neumaier~\cite{neumaier1982regular} classified quasi-symmetric designs into four main families, as well as exceptional quasi-symmetric designs.
 The classes that give rise to distance-biregular graphs are Steiner systems and affine resolvable designs, as well as some of the exceptional quasi-symmetric designs.
-The known exceptional distance-biregular quasi-symmetric designs are a a \( \lp 21, 6, 4 \rp \) quasi-symmetric design coming from the Golay code~\cite{goethals1970strongly} and a \( \lp 22, 6, 5 \rp \) quasi-symmetric design coming from the Witt design~\cite{witt}.
+The known exceptional distance-biregular quasi-symmetric designs are a \( \lp 21, 6, 4 \rp \) quasi-symmetric design coming from the Golay code~\cite{goethals1970strongly} and a \( \lp 22, 6, 5 \rp \) quasi-symmetric design coming from the Witt design~\cite{witt}.
 More information about quasi-symmetric can be found in the monograph of Shrikhande and Sane~\cite{shrikhande1991quasi}, and a treatment of quasi-symmetric designs through the perspective of distance-biregular graphs can be found in the thesis of Shawe-Taylor~\cite{shaweTaylor}.